Angular Change Detection Cheat Sheet

 By setting the OnPush strategy for our components, we can exclude branches of the component tree during the change detection traversal.
 When a component uses the OnPush change detection strategy, the component itself and its children are checked for changes only when they are marked as “dirty” under one of the following scenarios:

-• An event is emitted from the component.
+@Inputproperties changes (Angular compares the values of@Inputproperties by reference). - An event is emitted from the component.

-• An Observable consumed by an async pipe in the template emits a new value.
+asyncpipe in the template emits a new value.

 The markForCheck function marks the component itself and all of its ancestors in the component tree as “dirty,” running recursively from the component up to the root component.